Faith No More

 1997 Album Of The Year

-Like groups before them, Faith No More served as a bellwether without fully capitalizing on being ahead of the pack.
+Like groups before them, Faith No More served as a bellwether without fully capitalizing on being ahead of the curve.
 Still, they did all right.
 Their blend of college Rock, Wave and Metal reaches its zenith on "The Real Thing."
 Patton's forceful, guttural vocals and Martin's guitar make a compelling combination.
 Of course, smash hit "Epic" with Patton's whinny snarl jumps out but "Falling To Pieces" and the churning "Underwater Love" are not to be overlooked.
 There's the violent Nu Metal "Surprise!
 You're Dead" and the spacey weirdness of "Woodpecker From Mars."
 The latter is a keyboard romp in the same vein as the B-52's "Rock Lobster."

 The mellower "Angel Dust" has the mid-tempo keyboard driven "A Small Victory," the bass thumping "Midlife Crisis" and the pop oriented "Everything's Ruined."
 There's also Martin's last stand on the guitar drenched "Jizzlobber."

 Subsequent albums have their moments, like "Ashes To Ashes" on "Album Of The Year," but often sound disjointed.
-The revolving door at guitar didn't help.
+The revolving door on guitar didn't help.
 Earlier efforts are generally good but Mosley's off-key, 2 and-a-half note range is a distraction.
 Though in fairness, he does a passable job on "We Care A Lot" and a couple other tracks.